Measuring Earthquakes - 13 of 19

 Measuring Earthquakes FAQs - 19 Found

-An earthquake cannot occur at depth of 0 km.
-In order for an earthquake to occur, two blocks of crust must slip past one another, and it is physically impossible for this to happen at the surface of the earth.
-So why do we report that the earthquake occured at a depth of 0 km sometimes?
-Sometimes it is simply a very shallow event with poor depth resolution, but more often it is not actually an earthquake, but a quarry blast.
-These explosions are recorded by the seismic network and located by the software.
-When they are reviewed by a seismic analyst, they are labeled as a quarry blast in the earthquake catalog.
+An earthquake cannot physically occur at a depth of 0 km or -1km (above the surface of the earth).
+In order for an earthquake to occur, two blocks of crust must slip past one another, and it is impossible for this to happen at or above the surface of the earth.
+So why do we report that the earthquake occurred at a depth of 0 km or event as a negative depth sometimes?

 First of all, the depth of an earthquake is usually the most difficult part of the location to nail down with great accuracy.
 Since most earthquakes are deep within the crust, an error of +/- 1 or 2 km is irrelevant; in other words, it is a small error when the depth is something like 13 km.
 If the earthquake depth is relatively shallow, however, it becomes more of an issue.
 A negative depth can sometimes be an artifact of the poor resolution for a shallow event.

 For quarry blasts that are recorded by the seismic network, the depth is fixed at 0 km since we can never determine a precise depth for these, but we know they are very close to the surface.